-Built-in functions provide communication with non-Fortran programs that require arguments passed in a specific format.
-(See Chapter 3 of the Fortran 77 Programmer's Guide for information about communicating with programs written in the C and Pascal languages.)
+Four special intrinsic functions provide communication with non-Fortran programs that use different parameter-passing conventions than Fortran.
+(See Chapter 3 of the MIPSpro Fortran 77 Programmer's Guide for information about communicating with programs written in other languages.)

-Use the built-in functions %VAL, %REF, and %DESCR along with arguments within an argument list.
-The built-in function %LOC is intended for global use.
+Use the functions %VAL, %REF, and %DESCR to qualify arguments within an argument list.
+The built-in function %LOC can be applied to any espression.